About Recycle Rewards

 • Disability (Access to premises -buildings) standards 2010 (premises standards); and

-An RVM is a conveniently located self-service refund point.
+An RVM is a ‘reverse vending machine’ that is a conveniently located self-service refund point.
 RVMs do not hold cash.
-You place an empty, eligible drink container into the RVM, the container is scanned to verify it is eligible and then you either:
+You place an empty, eligible drink container into the RVM, the drink container is scanned to verify it is eligible and then you either:

-• Receive a retail voucher which can be spent instore or be exchanged for cash at a participating retailer
+• Receive a paper or e-voucher, which can be spent in store or exchanged for cash at a participating retailer

 Refunds